kaisenlinux/manpages-dev/category/TCP/socat.md

               Does not keep this file open in a spawned process (Cygwin).

        cool-write
               Takes it easy when write fails with EPIPE or ECONNRESET and logs the message with notice level instead of error.
-This prevents the log file from  be‐ ing filled with useless error messages when socat is used as a high volume server or proxy where clients often abort the connection.
+This prevents the log file from being filled with useless error messages when socat is used as a high volume server or proxy where clients often abort the connection.
               This option is experimental.

        end-close
               Changes the (address dependent) method of ending a connection to just close the file descriptors.
-This is useful when the connection is to be reused by or shared with other processes (example).
+This is useful when the connection is to be reused by or shared with other pro‐ cesses (example).
-              Normally, socket connections will be ended with shutdown(2) which terminates the socket even if it is shared by  multiple  processes.   close(2)  "un‐ links" the socket from the process but keeps it active as long as there are still links from other processes.
+              Normally,  socket  connections  will  be  ended  with shutdown(2) which terminates the socket even if it is shared by multiple processes.  close(2) "unlinks" the socket from the process but keeps it active as long as there are still links from other processes.
               Similarly, when an address of type EXEC or SYSTEM is ended, socat usually will explicitly kill the sub process.
 With this option, it will just close the file descriptors.

        shut-none
               Changes the (address dependent) method of shutting down the write part of a connection to not do anything.